michaelquinn32/michaelquinn32.github.io/_posts/2015-12-06-analyzing-spam-data.md

 {% endhighlight %}

 <img src="http://michaelquinn32.github.io/images/2015-12-06-analyzing-spam-data/lda_example-1.png" title="plot of chunk lda_example" alt="plot of chunk lda_example" width="800px" height="500px" />

+We have two color-coded classes with a discriminating line running between them.
+Observations on one side of the line would be classified as one group and vice versa.
+Obviously, this is not a perfect classifier, but it is nonetheless optimal for a linear split.

 ## Implementing Each Classifier